icholmes/Exercise-02d-Scenes-And-Menus/README.md

 Assets by @JanaChumi on OpenGameArt.com and Kenney.nl, provided under a CC0 1.0 Public Domain License.

-The explosion spritesheet was released into the public domain by StumpyStrust.
+Explosion spritesheet was released into the public domain by StumpyStrust.

+Music by Oblidivm on http://oblidivmmusic.blogspot.com.es/.
 ## Future Development
 N/A
 ## Created by